LasseBredmose/Biking_to_a_cleaner_future/content/_index.md

 We see that the fraction of bikes and cars stays somewhat constant for all years, but there are less counters for the year of 2017, which could have caused the drop.
 We would expect that the fewer counters we have, the less observations there will be.
 However, by further inspection, the number of counters might not be the entire reason for this phenomenon.
 The drop in counters from 2014 to 2015, for example, is 60 - the exact same as the drop in counters from 2015 to 2017.
 However, the gap in the number of observations is much larger from 2015 to 2017, than between 2014 and 2015.
 Therefore, we could imagine that other factors could also have contributed to the drop.

 ## Inspection throughout months
 Nextly, we can take a look at the monthly time period, accumulated throughout all years.
-In a provided *counting guide* [2], we observe that the frequent counting months are May, June, August, September, and October.
+In a provided *counting guide* , we observe that the frequent counting months are May, June, August, September, and October [2].
 Looking at the data, we observe a relatively high amount of observations in April.
 By **hovering** over the bar, we are informed that the month of April is one of the months with most counters, despite not being featured as an official month from the guide.
 Unfortunately, we can only speculate on why this is the case.
 However, as they do special countings ordered by external entities, such as the *University of Aarhus* or *Vejdirektoratet*, more pressing matters might have forced them to count outside the regular schedule.
 <iframe src="/html/num_obs_by_month.html"
 	sandbox="allow-same-origin allow-scripts"
 	width="100%"